Brain Tumor and Brain Cancer Child

 Chemotherapy

 Chemotherapy is the use of drugs to kill cancer cells.
-It may given by mouth, shots, or IV.
+It may given by mouth or IV.
 The drugs enter the bloodstream and travel throughout the body.

 Rehabilitation Therapy

-This will help your child get better faster.
+This will help children get better faster.
 The length of time needed depends on the amount of damage.
 Therapy will help with:

-Your child may also work with an educational specialist.
-They can help with learning problems and getting your child back into school.
+An educational specialist may also work with a school-age child.
+They can help with learning problems and getting a child back into school.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.